 The Ohio Disease Reporting System (ODRS) is a system that reports positive COVID-19 tests for medical facilities in Huron County and the State of Ohio.
 Since the use of at-home test kits is popular and may impact reporting of COVID-19 cases, and some people that have COVID-19 do not experience symptoms or get tested, this data can be considered with other monitoring methods to look at disease trends in the community.
-Based on ODRS data this week, COVID-19 case counts are slightly decreasing.
+Based on ODRS data this week, COVID-19 case counts in Huron County and Ohio are decreasing.